IngameDundee/SoundOfLight/README.md

 A more detailed explanation to use this project is coming soon.

 # Credits
 The project is led by the InGAME R&D Fellow in Interactive Engagement Jung In Jung.
+If you have any questions about the project, contact me at [j.jung@abertay.ac.uk](j.jung@abertay.ac.uk).

 The game art is done by the InGAME Research Assistant Paul Blackham.